-The Colorectal Diagnostic Assessment Program (DAP) at our Hospital is designed to streamline the testing process for colorectal cancer screening so that patients can get a diagnosis faster.
+The Colorectal Diagnostic Assessment Program (DAP) at our Hospital is designed to streamline the testing process for colorectal cancer screening so that patients receive a diagnosis faster.
 Patients are referred to the program by their health care provider (family physician, nurse practitioner etc.) if:

 It is important to note that a referral to the Colorectal DAP does not necessarily mean that an individual has colorectal cancer.